ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/040-minimum-virtual-dom.md

 patch(vnode, nextVnode, container)
 ```

 I introduced the function name earlier, but this differential rendering is called "patch".
 It is also sometimes called "reconciliation".
-By using these two virtual DOMs, you can efficiently update the screen.
+By using these two Virtual DOMs, you can efficiently update the screen.

 ## Before implementing the patch function